FinweLtd/doc-livesync-all/README.md

 All the docs should be in /docs folder.
 Try to avoid compiler specific Markdown extensions.

+**IMPORTANT: Do not touch the CNAME file in /docs folder!
+This must be left exactly as it is, else the documentation cannot be found via our custom domain** https://docs.livesync.app

 Deploying to GitHub Pages via MkDocs
 ------------------------------------